Validating the calibrated creation of heralded single photons

 which not only depends on the efficiencies, but also on the heralded $g^{(2)}_\text{h}$.
 We further note that we only regard one of the two solutions of the quadratic formula in Eq.~(\ref{eq:Tr_s}) since only one of them delivers physically congruent results and leads to Eq.~(\ref{eq:firstorder}) in the limit $ g^{(2)}_\text{h}\rightarrow 0$.

 We present the deduced values for the mean photon number of the heralded single photons in Fig.~\ref{fig:mean_parity}(a).
-As expected, the values extracted in case (i) presented with green symbols deviate much from the theoretical expectation (red solid line), while the results of the case (ii) agree well with that.
+As expected, the values extracted in case (i) presented with green symbols deviate much at low values of CAR from the theoretical expectation (red solid line), while the results of case (ii) agree well with that.
+Here, the theory represents an exact calculation and is obtained following the treatment in Ref.~\cite{borrero2025advancing}.
+The agreement between case (ii) and the theory confirms that the second-order expansion is sufficient at all values of CAR for covering the effect of multiphoton contamination.
+We make further emphasize that both cases (i) and (ii) converge to the same result at high CAR values.
+This implies that the first-order approximation is completely adequate in the region CAR $>100$.
 Additionally, the mean photon number approaches unity asymptotically for increasing values of CAR, which is the case for negligible dark count probability \cite{borrero2025advancing}.
 For instance, in case (ii) we reach at the value of CAR $=$ \SI{97.14\pm 0.04} the mean photon number $\expval{\hat{n}}_\text{s}=$ \SI{1.016\pm0.001}{}.

 Moreover, we investigate the photon-number parity of the heralded single photon state \cite{laiho2019photon}.
 This quantity can be extracted from the mean photon number and $g^{(2)}_\text{h}$ via \cite{barnett2002methods,cahill1969density}